Follow a few simple guidelines and your next speech is sure to be a success!

 It's everyone's greatest fear: losing your train of thought midway through your speech.
 The truth is, however, everyone stumbles at some point mid-speech.
 The most important thing is not to lose your calm, and to get back on track.

-Often, repeating the previous sentence might trigger your memory.
-Or, inject a short pause to make it seem like you intended to stress that sentence.
-Maybe you can ask your audience a question or few as you use that time to think.
-At the very worst, just admit to losing your place and summarize what you have said so far – if the setting is right, your audience will appreciate honesty.
+Repeating the previous sentence will often trigger your memory.
+Or, take a short pause to make it seem like you intended to stress that last sentence.
+Maybe ask your audience a question or few as you use that time to think.
+At worst, just admit to losing your place and summarize what you have said so far – if it's done authentically, your audience will appreciate your honesty.

-With so many tricks at your fingertips, one will feel like the right option for the moment.
+With so many tricks to try, surely one will feel like the right option when you need it.
 Take a moment, breathe out your stress, and pick up where you left off.

 Preparation, and what to tell us at MySpeechwriter

-What's the best way to gather this background information?
-Books, newspapers, journals and especially the Internet are all good places to begin.
-The more comprehensive and concise the information you source, the easier it is for MySpeechwriter to provide you with an effective speech.
-However, having a good speech is only half of the equation – your presentation will still have a huge impact on the speech's effectiveness.
+However, having a good speech is only half of the equation – your own presentation will still have a huge impact on the speech's effectiveness.

-You may already be feeling beads of perspiration forming on your forehead.
+You may already feel beads of perspiration forming.
 But don't panic!
 No one is born a master speaker, and besides, you've communicated successfully with others every day of your life so far!
-The only difference is that when giving a speech, your conversational partner is a room of people, curious to hear what you have to say.
+The only difference is that when you give a speech, your conversational partner is a room full of people, curious to hear what you have to say.